Rod Argent: The Zombies reunion

 In 2004, Argent and Colin Blunstone recorded a new album, As Far as I Can See..., in the style of The Zombies.
 A subsequent album and DVD Colin Blunstone & Rod Argent of the Zombies Live at the Bloomsbury Theatre received favourable reviews, as did their 2007 US tour.
 One critic noted, "The Zombies, still led by original keyboard wizard Rod Argent and featuring the smoked-silk vocals of Colin Blunstone, is the best 60s band still touring which doesn't have Mick Jagger as a front man".

 Argent continued to tour with Colin Blunstone as The Zombies, and in March 2008 the original surviving members of the band played three reunion concerts at the Shepherd’s Bush Empire, performing the album Odessey and Oracle.
 The band were introduced by Al Kooper, who had discovered the album in a record shop in Carnaby Street in London after the band had broken up.
 He promoted it on radio stations in the US, leading to "Time of the Season" becoming a Top 3 hit in the singles charts.
 The sold out concerts (attended by several DJs and musical celebrities) led to a band reunion.
 In a 2015 interview with PopMatters journalist J.C.
 Maçek III about the Zombies' latest album Still Got That Hunger, Argent said "Still Got That Hunger is the first album that has really recaptured some of the resonance of feeling of a group.
 We're so tight as a group together now.
 And the whole process has become so organic that we're 100% happy with the Zombies name and rediscovering and playing all the old stuff and at the same time carving a new path forward which is also very, very important to us."

 In 2012, Argent participated in the unveiling of a Blue Plaque at The Blacksmith's Arms, a pub in St Albans where the Zombies met for their first rehearsal.

 Personal life

 Argent and his wife Cathy met at a party in 1967, and they married in 1972.
 They have two children, Elesa and Mark.
+In July 2024, Argent, at 79 years old, suffered a stroke, and on 11 July 2024 he announced his retirement from touring.